 Qantas is gearing up for the launch of its newest international route: a non-stop service between Brisbane and Chicago which will begin in April 15, 2020.

-Update [March 10, 2020]: due to sweeping capacity cuts connected with the coronavirus, Qantas has pushed back the launch of Brisbane-Chicago flights until September 2020, with the exact date still to be advised.
+Update [March 10, 2020]: due to sweeping capacity cuts connected with the coronavirus, Qantas has suspended the launch of the Brisbane-Chicago flights, with a restart date yet to be advised.

 This will be one of Qantas' longest flights, clocking in at a whopping 14,326km and taking 16-17 hours depending on which leg of the journey you're on (Chicago-Brisbane is the longer trip, at 17h20m).
 It's only a whisker shy of Qantas' Perth-London marathon: in fact, the difference between them is less than the distance between Sydney and Canberra.

 Like its Perth-London sibling, the Brisbane-Chicago flights are a precursor to Project Sunrise, which will take passengers all the way from Sydney and Melbourne to New York in a single globe-striding leap.

 From seats to lounges, fares to WiFi and everything in between, here's what you need to know about the newest route in Qantas' network.